-Faculty and staff driving a vehicle on the Andrew College campus are required to register the vehicle with the Andrew College Police Department (ACPD) within 48 hours of the vehicle being on campus.
+Faculty and staff driving a vehicle on the Andrew College campus are required to register the vehicle with Synergy Campus Security formerly known as the Andrew College Police Department (ACPD) within 48 hours of the vehicle being on campus.
 A free parking decal that must be displayed in the lower left corner of the rear windshield will be provided.
-Vehicle use on sidewalks, non-paved areas and campus lawns is prohibited.
+Vehicle use on sidewalks, non-payed areas and campus lawns is prohibited.

 Individuals who are issued a parking citation have two weeks to either pay the citation or make arrangements to pay the citation.
-Payment or arrangements to make payment will be made with the ACPD.
+Payment or arrangements to make payment will be made with Synergy Campus Security.

-ACPD are empowered to issue citations for any traffic offense under the State of Georgia motor vehicle impoundment device or towed.
-If the vehicle is either immobilized or towed, the students must report to the ACPD.
+Synergy Campus Security are empowered to issue citations for any traffic offense under the State of Georgia motor vehicle impoundment device or towed.
+If the vehicle is either immobilized or towed, the students must report to Synergy Campus Security.
 All fines must be paid before the vehicle is released to the students and/or allowed on campus if towed.
 All towing and storage fees are the sole responsibility of the student.
 Accumulations of parking tickets or traffic violations may result in revocation of vehicle privileges on campus.